Cancers of the Oral Mucosa

 Homeostatic microbial communities are protective in health by preventing or interfering with the colonization of exogenous pathogens (colonization resistance).
 When oral tissues are irradiated, colonization resistance is practically abolished, and alteration of the oral microflora occurs, with increases in yeasts and some gram-negative organisms.

 The possible role of yeasts in irradiation mucositis has garnered considerable interest because the number of candidal subspecies, in particular, appears to increase.
 Candidosis is the most common oral fungal infection in patients with cancer and may cause soreness and, occasionally, may be responsible for dissemination of infection.
-Xerostomia, dental prostheses, alcohol use, and tobacco smoking predispose patients to oral candidosis.
+Diabetes, xerostomia, dental prostheses, alcohol use, and tobacco smoking predispose patients to oral candidosis.
+Therefore, maintenance therapy for yeast infections should be instituted in high-risk individuals.
 A meta-analysis of numerous studies has shown the prophylactic value of clotrimazole or fluconazole.

 Hyposalivation